I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-iocreatecontroller.md

 <p><b>IoCreateController</b> returns a pointer to the controller object or a <b>NULL</b> pointer if memory could not be allocated for the requested device extension.</p>

 ## -remarks
 <p>A controller object usually represents a physical device controller with attached devices on which a single driver carries out I/O requests.
 The controller extension is allocated from nonpaged pool and is guaranteed to be accessible by any driver routine and in an arbitrary thread context.</p>

 <p>The controller object is used to synchronize I/O operations to target devices for which I/O requests can come in concurrently to a single, monolithic driver.
 A driver also might use a controller object to synchronize operations through device channels.</p>

-<p>If <b>IoCreateController</b> returns <b>NULL</b>, the driver should fail device start-up. </p>

-<p>A controller object usually represents a physical device controller with attached devices on which a single driver carries out I/O requests.
-The controller extension is allocated from nonpaged pool and is guaranteed to be accessible by any driver routine and in an arbitrary thread context.</p>

-<p>The controller object is used to synchronize I/O operations to target devices for which I/O requests can come in concurrently to a single, monolithic driver.
-A driver also might use a controller object to synchronize operations through device channels.</p>